fivetran/dbt_google_ads_source/README.md

 ```
 ## Configuration

 This package allows users to leverage either the Adwords API or the Google Ads API.
 You will be able to determine which API your connector is using by navigating within your Fivetran UI to the `setup` tab -> `edit connection details` link -> and reference the `API configuration` used.
 You will want to refer to the respective configuration steps below based off the API used by your connector.

+### Google Ads API Configuration
-Additionally, if your connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:
+If your connector is setup using the Google Ads API then you will need to configure your `dbt_project.yml` with the below variable:

 ```yml
 # dbt_project.yml